PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Heap/Heap.md

 A priority queue is a data structure, usually implemented using heaps, that supports finding max (or min) element in O(1) along with insertions and deletions in O(logn).

+In binary heap, if the heap is a complete binary tree with N nodes, then it has has smallest possible height which is log 2 N .
 ```
 ### Heap Operations
 <details> <summary> Heapify </summary>